Which areas are most at risk?

 Be Prepared

 In addition to knowing your community’s resources for disaster response, you should be aware of any safe locations the community has designated for shelter in case you’re not home when a disaster hits.
-Some communities may concentrate their resources around community-based buildings such as churches, or safety may best be sought in durable brick or concrete buildings that can withstand high levels of water and wind.
+Some communities may concentrate their resources around community-based buildings such as churches, event centers, or government buildings.
 Take time to view our county resources tab and locate the resources available in your community.

 It’s also important to identify a route from your house, through your neighborhood, to a safer location within your community or in another community.
 Take time to view a map of your neighborhood and determine where the streets near your home lead to.